The Comics 8 Ball 2.02.14: Top 8 Defining The Walking Dead Moments

 Rick and crew kill the Hunters: There was only way this could end, and boy did they viciously end their lives.

-#8 Ben Puts Billy Down, Carl Puts Billy Down Issues #61
+#8 Ben Puts Billy Down, Carl Puts Ben Down Issues #61

 Death for young kids in a zombie apocalypse can be traumatizing.
 They can become a badass like Carl or turn into a sick psychotic like Ben.
 After losing both of his parents and constantly surrounded by death, Ben started torturing and killing animals before experimenting on his twin Billy.
 The survivors found him after killing Billy proclaiming "Don't worry, he's going to come back.
 I didn't hurt his brains."
 That was young Michael Myers level of creepy.
 This plot took another turn as while the grown ups try to figure out what to do with him, Carl sneaks in and puts him down.
 Child on child justice at it's finest, Kirkman style.

 I knew something was off with Julie's boyfriend, Chris, but who have thunk that this crazy idiot would convince his girlfriend to do a sex then suicide ritual?
 Tyreese's daughter Julie decides to lose her virginity to this geek, mind you, after finding, presumed, safety behind the confines of the prison.
 What places this on the list is the revelation that no matter how you die, the dead come back, as Julie returns from the dead.
 It was somewhat satisfying to see Tyreese strangle that dipshit boyfriend of hers and state he'll wait for him to come back and kill him again.